unicrons/github-actions-playground/workshop/container_scan/README.md

 # Container Security Scanning

-This workshop module covers container security scanning to identify vulnerabilities in Docker images, base images, and container configurations.
+This workshop module covers container security scanning to identify vulnerabilities in container images and configurations.

-## What is Container Security Scanning?
+## Why is Container Security important?
+Containers are now one of the most common ways to deploy applications.
+They are also a common target for attackers, as they can be used to gain access to the underlying infrastructure, access to secrets (including cloud credentials) or run arbitrary code.

-Container security scanning analyzes Docker images and container configurations to identify security vulnerabilities, misconfigurations, and compliance issues before deployment to production environments.
+Container security scanning analyzes images and container configurations to identify security vulnerabilities, misconfigurations, and compliance issues before releasing them..

-## Container Security Concerns
+## Common Container Security Issues

 ### Image Vulnerabilities:
 1. **Base Image CVEs** - Known vulnerabilities in base operating systems